 - Dress up your cannabis tea as you would any other cup, and enjoy!

-Marijuana is an extremely versatile plant with many health benefits, and regardless of how you choose to consume, we always recommend starting with the highest quality marijuana grown by your own two hands.
+Marijuana is an extremely versatile plant with many anecdotal health benefits, and regardless of how you choose to consume it, we always recommend starting with the highest quality marijuana grown by your own two hands.
 Find your favorite cannabis seed strains and more when you shop online with Growers Choice – from CBD-rich medical strains to super potent, THC-packed seeds for the master toker, we have what you’re looking for.